bradpotter/genesis-page-templates/README.md

 # Genesis Page Templates

-Genesis Page Templates is a plugin which adds additional unique page templates to the Genesis Framework.
+Genesis Page Templates is a plugin that adds additional unique page templates to the Genesis Framework.

 ## Description